rsegers/Docker-Provider/README.md

 ####  On Windows machine, build and Push Docker Image

-> Note: Docker image for windows container can only built on windows hence you will have to execute below commands on windows via accessing network share or copying published bits omsagentwindows under kubernetes directory on to windows machine
+> Note: Docker image for windows container can only built on windows hence you will have to execute below commands on windows via accessing network share or copying published bits amalogswindows under kubernetes directory on to windows machine

 ```
 net use z: \\wsl$\Ubuntu-16.04 # map the network drive of the ubuntu app to windows